FAQ

 What is pilot test mining/plant?

-No, the exploration stage has not been completed, but only 50%-60%.
-The company’s next step is to do the pilot test mining and continue with exploration boreholes drilling campaign in order to gather complete data.
+No, the exploration stage has not yet been completed, having progressed to less than 60%.
+The company’s next step is to do the pilot test mining and continue with the exploration borehole drilling campaign to gather complete data.
 Exploration drilling is a physical process, that doesn’t change the chemistry of the environment, but it will help us understand the ore body extension, which simultaneously will help identify the distribution of radionuclides in the water.
-All the data collected through exploration drilling and test mining need to be submitted in order to obtain a mining license.
-Only then can the design of mine will be started.
+All data collected from exploration drilling and test mining must be submitted to obtain a mining license.
+Only then will it be possible to proceed with the design of the mine.
 Once the construction of the mine is completed, then production can start.

-What are the favorable parameters for ISL mining?
+What are the favorable parameters for ISR mining?

 Table will scroll →